 The Role of a Community Manager Explained

 While the community manager is not a member of the board of directors themselves, they do work closely with the board to support the community.
 The community manager is an employee of a management company.
 Their job is to act as a liaison between the board and the management company.
-They must make sure the association carries out their decisions effectively.
+They must make sure the association carries out its decisions effectively.

 They also often manage things like violations enforcement, collections, and maintenance around the community and train the board in their roles.
 Because they work so closely with the board, the manager must maintain a good working relationship with the directors.
 If your community manager fails at this task, consider talking to the company you work with or consider hiring someone new.